Chart Color Schemes

 Infrastructure

-Coes Creek has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Coes Creek has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects expected to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects that may affect this region.
 Notable projects include Beerburrum to Nambour Rail Upgrade Stage 1, Windsor Park Estate, Horizons Peak Estate, and Millwood Rise Residential Development.
-The following list details those most relevant:.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.